Description of image

 Private IP Addresses

 A private IP address from the address range of the subnet to which it belongs is assigned to the default network interface.
-Each machine is also given an internal DNS hostname that resolves to the private IP address of the instance.

 Public IP Addresses